-These Oatmeal Macadamia Nut Cookies are soft and chewy but so chunky and loaded with salty macadamia nuts and sweet white chocolate chips.
-Take the classic white chocolate macadamia nut cookies to the next level.
+These chunky Oatmeal White Chocolate Macadamia Nut Cookies are soft, chewy and loaded with salty macadamia nuts and sweet white chocolate chips.
+This easy homemade cookie recipe takes classic white chocolate macadamia nut cookies to the next level.

 Whenever we have big meetings at work, I always bring dessert, and it’s usually cookies.
 If I know the meeting will be long, or it’s right before or after lunch, it is especially important to bring a snack.

 A few weeks ago I was struggling to come up with a cookie recipe that they had not already had.
 I’ve made my Soft and Chewy Snickerdoodle cookie recipe numerous times and they most recently had my Oreo Cheesecake Cookie Cups.

 I texted a couple of them and asked for suggestions.
 One of them suggested using macadamia nuts and luckily I happened to have a bag.

 I used to make the classic White Chocolate Macadamia Nut cookies from the back of the nestle package all the time, but I wanted to make something different.

 Enter oatmeal cookies- is there any better cookie?
 I LOVE my Salted Caramel Oatmeal Cashew Cookies, they are by far the best cookies ever.
 So, I decided to make these Oatmeal macadamia nut cookies with white chocolate chips.

 They got such rave reviews, that I made them a second time (for another meeting!) and I decided I needed to put them on the blog.

 These Oatmeal White Chocolate Macadamia Nut Cookies are soft and chewy but so chunky and loaded with salty macadamia nuts and sweet white chocolate chips.
 There is a reason these two flavors are so complimentary.